Frequently Asked Questions

 Q. Is there a single agency bill or are brokers invoiced separately?

-Your agency will receive a single invoice showing all the users in your agency.
+Your agency receives a single invoice showing all the users in your agency.
 We charge a single credit card for all the brokers (Administrative or Writing) associated with your agency.
 There’s no charge for Support Staff.

 Q. Can I pay for our licenses by check?